 Speeding is another common factor leading to collisions.
 An at-fault driver’s insurance company may allege that an injured motorcyclist is partly to blame for an accident.
 Speeding is a violation of local traffic law and can be used as evidence of a defendant driver’s negligence during settlement talks with their insurance company.

 Motorcycle wheels can lose traction on slick or icy road conditions caused by inclement weather.
 Bikers also lose control when there is debris on the road or cracks in the pavement.

-Time Limit to File a Motorcycle Accident Lawsuit
+What is the Time Limit for Filing a Motorcycle Accident Lawsuit?

 If settlement talks are unsuccessful, an experienced legal advocate at Haines Law can take your motorcycle collision case to trial to fight for compensation.
 Texas law establishes a time limit for filing civil lawsuits.
 Under the state’s statute of limitations, an injured motorcyclist generally has two years from the date of the crash to bring a civil claim against responsible parties.

 Failing to bring a lawsuit within the statutory time-frame would result in the dismissal of the case.
 A Kingwood attorney can help you prepare for insurance negotiations or, if necessary, file a timely motorcycle wreck lawsuit to seek compensation.

 Let a Kingwood Motorcycle Accident Attorney Advocate for You

 One of our well-practiced attorneys can help you take swift legal action and seek compensation to offset your losses.
 Let us help you recover your medical bills, lost income, and compensation for the physical pain and emotional suffering you’ve experienced.